 In July 1996, the board of directors approved the school to do business as Carolinas College of Health Sciences (CCHS) and to expand its mission to include allied health as well as nursing programs.
 The existing Schools of Radiologic Technology and Surgical Technology joined CCHS in August 1996, and the School of Medical Technology joined CCHS in January 1997.
-Previously, these were hospital-based programs at Carolinas Medical Center (the School of Surgical Technology operated from 1958 to 1980 and reopened in 1992).
-In 1999, the first students were admitted to the Nurse Aide I and Phlebotomy Programs, and in 2003 emergency medicine came to CCHS when paramedic programs were first offered.
+Previously, these were hospital-based programs at Carolinas Medical Center.
+In 1999, the first students were admitted to the Nurse Aide I and Phlebotomy Programs, and in 2003 emergency medicine came to CCHS when the Paramedic program was first offered.
+Nurse Aide II and several additional continuing education programs were offered for the first time in 2006.